venue and travel

 Parking:

-There are a number of secure, inexpensive car parks available for visitors to the Exhibition Centre nearby.
+There are a number of secure, inexpensive car parks available for visitors to Exhibition Centre Liverpool nearby.

 Travelling by plane:

 Liverpool John Lennon Airport offers flights to domestic, European and international destinations.
-A taxi to the city centre takes about 20 minutes, while the express bus service (Route 500) takes approximately 25 minutes and drops you within a five-minute walk of the Exhibition Centre Liverpool.
+A taxi to the city centre takes about 20 minutes, while the express bus service, Route 500, takes approximately 25 minutes and drops visitors within a five-minute walk of Exhibition Centre Liverpool.

 Manchester Airport is also just 45 minutes away by car and has an even more extensive network of flights.

-The conference is working towards limiting its impact on the environment through careful consumption of energy and resources.
-Where possible, please consider the environment and reduce your carbon footprint by using public transport when travelling to the conference.
+The conference worked towards limiting its impact on the environment through careful consumption of energy and resources.
+Delegates were encouraged to consider the environment and reduce their carbon footprint by using public transport when travelling to the conference, where possible.

-For more detailed information, please visit the Exhibition Centre Liverpool websites:
+For more detailed information, please visit the Exhibition Centre Liverpool website:

 Exhibition Centre Liverpool: https://www.exhibitioncentreliverpool.com/visiting-us/getting-here/